apparebit/js-junction/packages/proact-semantics/README.md

 # @grr/proact-semantics

-> Web semantics for a more semantic web!
+> Web semantics for a more semantic web.

 This package defines (some of) the semantics of HTML elements and attributes.